Mizanur1692000/AI_Chatbot/README.md

 ### 7. Run the Development Server

-Since the project uses Django Channels, you need to run it with an ASGI server like Daphne.
+**Important**: This project uses Django Channels for real-time features and must be run with an ASGI server like Daphne.
+Do **not** use `python manage.py runserver`.

+Use the following command to start the server on port 8000:

 ```bash
 daphne -p 8000 ai_chatbot.asgi:application